 As already discussed, such adaptations can be specified at a high level of abstraction (e.g. "Insert Step X between activity set A1 and activity set A2"), which eases change definition significantly.
 All change operations are guarded by pre-conditions which are either automatically checked by the system when the operation is invoked or which are used to hide non-allowed changes from users.
-Post-conditions guarantee a) An exception occurs c) User selects type of the ad-hoc change e) User specifies where to insert the step g) Change can be applied b) User presses the "exception button"
+Post-conditions guarantee that the resulting process instance is correct again.
+Furthermore, all change operations and change patterns respectively are made available via the ADEPT2 API (application programming interface) as well.
+The same applies for the querying interface of the ADEPT2 repository.
+This allows for the implementation of sophisticated end user clients or even automated agents (Müller et al., 2004).